Khongchai/dynamic_routes/README.md

                 ParticipatorPage(title: "SubFlow 1 Sub page 2"),
                 ParticipatorPage(title: "SubFlow 1 Sub page 3"),
               ], lastPageCallback: (context) {
-                // We can use Navigator.of(context).pop here because we're just saying that,
-                // after the sub-flow ends, pop back to this page.
-                Navigator.of(context).pop();
-                Navigator.of(context).pop();
-                Navigator.of(context).pop();
+                dynamicRoutesInitiator.popUntilInitiatorPage(context);

-                // If you do this, this page, and all of the pages in the subflow that branched off
+                // Or if you do this, this page, and all of the pages in the subflow that branched off
                 // from this page, will be popped.
 Internally, we're using popUntil
                 // dynamicRoutesParticipator.popCurrent(context);
               });